Operator: Horse Hill Developments Ltd; UK Oil and Gas plc (UKOG) has a controlling 85% interest

-In November 2017, HHDL received planning permission to drill a sidetrack (horizontal) well (called HH-1z) and a second vertical well (HH-2) and for flow testing.
-The sidetrack is being drilled at the time of writing.
+In November 2017, HHDL received planning permission to drill a sidetrack (horizontal) well and a second vertical well (HH-2) and for flow testing.
+Flow testing of the sidetrack is expected to begin in December 2019.

 Massive expansion on the cards

 In December 2018, HHDL submitted a planning application for four more oil wells, plus one wastewater reinjection well, and 20 years of full oil production.
 This was granted in September 2019.
 Read a summary of UKOG’s plans on the Drill or Drop website.

 If this goes ahead, Horse Hill will be the UK’s second biggest onshore oil production site, after Wytch Farm in Dorset.

 Sarah Finch, a Redhill resident, is preparing to apply for a Judicial Review of Surrey County Council’s decision to allow this massive expansion.
 Backed by the Weald Action Group and a team of expert environmental lawyers, she is claiming that the Council acted unlawfully on five grounds, covering climate change, earthquake risk and Green Belt.
 Read a press release from Leigh Day solicitors about the legal challenge

 The plans to drill at Horse Hill have met with opposition at every stage.

 The Norwood Hill Residents’ Association, which represents households living immediately around the drill site, has opposed the planning applications and engaged with the oil companies and the Environment Agency over their concerns.